Akiel-Titus/Network-Simulations/Cisco Packet Tracer/Secure-Multi-Department-Enterprise-Edge/README.md

 * Configured **ASA Firewall** for stateful packet inspection.
 * Implemented **NAT** to provide internet access to private subnets.
 * Resolved Spanning Tree **Native VLAN mismatches**.

+## Troubleshooting Log:

+**Spanning Tree: Resolved Native VLAN mismatches that were causing port blocking.
+**Stateful Firewall: Configured ICMP inspection on the ASA to allow return traffic from the ISP.
+**NAT: Implemented dynamic NAT to map private department subnets to a single public interface.